Lymphoma-Hodgkin lymphoma-Causes-Symptoms-Diagnosis-Staging-Allopathic and Homeopathic Treatment-Dr Qaisar AhmedDr Qaisar Ahmed MD, DHMS.

 • Category S:The patient has HL cells in the spleen.

-• Involvement of two lymph node sites near each other (for example, enlarged lymph nodes in the neck and collarbone area or in the neck and the armpit).
+For example, stage IIB would indicate that the patient has involvement of two lymph node sites near each other (for example, in the neck and collarbone area or in the neck and the armpit – need more aggressive treatment).

 Risk Factors